CrossingX/Introduction-to-Software-Engineering-Homework/README.md

 # Homework
-  This repository is created to upload and record my homework for the course called Introduction to Software Engineering
+  This repository is created to upload and record my homework for the course called An Introduction to Software Engineering